tmobile/magentaA11y/_checklist-native/loading_spinner.md

 ### Focus
-- The screen reader user should not have to swipe to the icon to announce “Loading”
+- The screen reader user should not have to swipe to the loading spinenr to announce “Loading”

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`